 We all know that you need to target a relevant audience for your brand, but how do you do it on social media?
 Well if you’re just starting, and you don’t have buyer personas, this is where you should start.
 Based on your buyer persona’s target relevant existing accounts with a similar audience, not necessarily a competitor account.
 You can either follow their followers and or create a joint campaign with that page.
 A campaign can be anything from an article to research.

-If you already have a page, analyze your current following either using the default tools provided by the social network platform or use a social media management tool of your choice.
+If you already have a page, analyze your current following either using the default tools provided by the social network platform or using a social media management tool of your choice.
 Based on your findings, optimize your targeting.
 If you see that mostly irrelevant people engage with your page then your content strategy needs revising.

 Content is the essence of your social media efforts.
 Make sure it is well-customized to your target audience.
 Use the findings of the audience research phase to better customize your content to your potential prospect’s findings.